Peacehaven Botanic Park - Highfields

-The grand rotunda provides a formal area for park users to take in the beautiful views of the Bunya Mountains and Gowrie Junction to the west.
+The grand rotunda provides a formal area for park users to take in the many beautiful views to the west.
 This is also a popular place for weddings and wedding photography (see Weddings).

 Another popular location is the picturesque lake - a stunning focal point with viewing platform and bench seating for park users to sit and enjoy the tranquil setting.

 Stretched over 4.7 hectares, with hundreds of species of scrub and rainforest plants - the park contains dry and wet rainforests, wetlands, and open grassland areas.
 Rare and endangered plants from south-east Queensland are also housed in this location.
 There are numerous bird species that inhabit the park, which make for a melodic sound of bird song for park users to enjoy.